What is this research stream?

 Isobel is a board member of various community organisations and supports various community projects that aim to enhance both the entrepreneurial eco system and the life of the people living in the community.

 Isobel has published widely in several journals in the area of entrepreneurship.
 Her paper was chosen as a Highly Commended Award Winner at the Emerald Literati Network Awards for Excellence.
-Isobel is involved in many research networks across Europe and United States around female/social entrepreneurship and entrepreneurship education.
+Isobel is involved in many research networks across Europe and United States around women/social entrepreneurship and entrepreneurship education.

 Dr Laura Bradley-McCauley, Ulster University Image